 QuintapathsTM

 Scott Kim invented Quintapaths when he was only 14, a sure sign that he would have a significant career in graphics, math, and computer design when he got out into the real world.
 His credentials are nicely collected in Wikipedia.
 Check it out.
 When Scott showed Kate his idea of 20 flat strips, size 1x5 (the "I" pentomino), each with a different number of black squares on top, she immediately saw its incredible potential.
 Researching more shapes to solve, where the black squares form artistic patterns on top of an assemblage, and finding "Quintapaths" the perfect name for the set, Kadon published it in 1999 as a stunning and playable work of art.
 It's a classic.
-Scott went on and built his decades-long career in technical innovations and online games and puzzles, with a specialty in "ambigrams", an art form where words and hames look the same upside down as well.
+Scott went on and built his decades-long career in technical innovations and online games and puzzles, with a specialty in "ambigrams", an art form where words and names look the same upside down as well.

 Grand SnowflakeTM